 Leaping into a new environment without much thought is risky.
 So think about what surroundings and whereabouts fit your needs and make you feel at home.

 Are you drawn to beautiful trees and a sunny quad?
-Or a sweeping postmodern concert hall and bustling city streets?
-Campus looks and location can seriously impact your college experience.
-Here are factors to consider.
+Or soaring concert halls and lively city streets?
+Campus looks and location will definitely have an impact on your college experience.
+Here are some things to consider.

-The more people living and working in the community surrounding a college, the more outlets there usually are for your leisure time.
-Large cities generally offer a seemingly limitless choice of live performances as well as museums, parks, nightclubs, restaurants, and first-run plays.
-Large, densely populated cities can be exciting and motivating, but they also come with their share of crime, noise, pollution, crowds, and traffic.
+Large cities offer a vast array of entertainment as well as museums, parks, nightclubs, and restaurants.
+They can be stimulating, but they also come with their share of crime, noise, pollution, crowds, traffic—and expense.

 Rural settings can feel like peaceful retreats with beautiful countryside to explore.
 Of course there are fewer entertainment options.
 But there may be lots of free fun on campus.

 Park-like suburban campuses can also feel remote but offer more urban amenities nearby, such as shopping malls and movie theaters.
 Access to a car or bus line may be needed to get around town or visit nearby cities.

 A Campus Community—or a Campus in the Community?

 Some college campuses are separated from town by distance or walls.
 For some students, such a campus is too isolated.
 For others it is an ideal academic oasis.
 Some campuses blend so seamlessly into the surrounding community, it is difficult to tell where the campus ends and the city streets begin.
 Some find this exciting—others find they miss the "campus experience."

 Getting Around—and Getting Home